Just under two-in-five would support a bill to allow health care professionals to object on moral or faith-based grounds.

-Methodology: Results are based on an online survey conducted from March 15 to March 17, 2026, among a representative sample of 1,002 adults in Canada.
-The data has been statistically weighted according to Canadian census figures for age, gender and region Canada.
-The margin of error—which measures sample variability—is +/- 3.1 percentage points, nineteen times out of twenty.
+Methodology: Results are based on an online survey conducted from March 22 to March 24, 2026, among 1,001 adults in Canada.
+The data has been statistically weighted according to Canadian census figures for age, gender and region in Canada.
+The margin of error—which measures sample variability—is plus or minus 3.1 percentage points, 19 times out of 20.

 Find our data tables here and download the press release here.